“Leaning Trees” from Deep Roots

 land of the pines

 That passion was reflected in his personal life.
-In addition to his athleticism, Vance was, and is, a master musician.
-He has a rich baritone country voice and guitar playing style that touches anyone who hears him.
+In addition to his athleticism, Vance was and is a master musician.
+His rich baritone country voice and guitar-playing style touch anyone who hears him.

 Sitting at my drums listening to the heavenly guitar playing coming from Vance’s fingers, I’m hearing living proof of the importance of not giving up on leaning teenagers.